-Multiscale materials modeling, and more precisely simulations at the mesoscopic scale, constitute the most promising numerical framework for the next decades of industrial simulations as it compromises between the versatility and robustness of physicallybased models, computation times, and accuracy.
-The DIGIMU consortium and the RealIMotion ANR Industrial Chair are dedicated to this topic at the service of major industrial companies.
+Multiscale materials modeling, and more precisely simulations at the mesoscopic scale, constitute the most promising numerical framework for the next decades of industrial simulations as it compromises between the versatility and robustness of physically-based models, computation times, and accuracy.
+The DIGIMU consortium, the RealIMotion ANR Industrial Chair and the DIGIMU software package developed by TRANSVALOR S.A. are dedicated to this topic at the service of major industrial companies like Aperam, ArcelorMittal, Aubert&Duval, Constellium, Framatome and Safran.